FCJ6202/BackendAssesment/README.md

 # BackendAssesment
 Requirement :- you npm features in your computer, if you did not have this please install before fork.
+Note :- I upload a Thunderclient collection also if you have thunderclient than simply import that collection in thunderclient and you will get all the endpoint which I was created for this project

 step 1:- After fork, You open that location in terminal and type command <b>npm install</b> <br/>
 step 2: After completing installing you have to start a server for using the endpoint, Therfore type command <b> nodemon index.js <b/> <br/>